-Monday, 4/ 23 Luis Pineda Calderon, 29, 8 Lexington SL, Everett, was arrested for unlicensed operalife," he said.
-"This requires detail tion of motor vehicle. that is required at the highest Steven Mejia, 27, 63 Cenon file and available
+Monday, 4/23 Luis Pineda Calderon, 29, 8 Lexington St., Everett, was arrested for unlicensed operation of motor vehicle.

+Steven Mejia, 27, 63 Central Ave., Chelsea, was arrest

+Tuesday, 4/24

 Anthony Sylvester, 35, 90 Ellery St., Cambridge, was ar-rested on a warrant.

+Thursday, 4/26 Jonathan Aleo, 28, 626 Chandler St., Tewksbury, was on file and available for public review in the Office of the City Clerk and the Office of the

+Henry Rosales Aguilar, 18, 77 Library St., Chelsea, was arrested for unarmed robbery and assault and battery.
+Saturday, 4/28 arrested for operating under the influence of liquor, and one way violation.

 Sandra Martinez, 48, 108 Clark Ave., Chelsea, was ar-rested for disorderly conduct.
-Thursday, 4/26 arrested for operating under the influence of liquor, and Addison St., Chelsea, was an rested for disorderly conduct resisting arrest, assault an resisting arrest, battery on a police officer (2

-Jonathan Aleo, 28, 626 Chandler St., Tewksbury, was Sunday, 4/29 Manuel Escobar, 20, 45 counts) and on warrants Henry Rosales Aguilar, 18, 77 Library St., Chelsea, was arrested for unarmed robbery and assault and battery.
-Janetsy Diaz, 19, 71A Clark Ave., Chelsea, was arrested for disorderly conduct, resist-ing arrest, assault and battery on a police officer (2 counts) and intimidation of witness Alfredo Martinez, 57, 769 Broadway, Chelsea, was ar-rested for assault and battery with a dangerous weapon and disorderly conduct.

-Attachment A POLICE Log
+POLICE Log